kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

     )
     ```

-This is the payload that Kafka will carry from the producer to the consumer.
+This is the payload that Kafka will carry from the producer to the consumer. `@Json` generates a reader and a writer for it at compile time, and both the publisher and the listener pick those up from
+the graph.

 Add `UserAcceptedResponse`:

 ===! ":fontawesome-brands-java: `Java`"

-    ```java title="src/main/java/ru/tinkoff/kora/guide/messaging/kafka/dto/UserAcceptedResponse.java"
+    ```java title="src/main/java/io/koraframework/guide/messaging/kafka/dto/UserAcceptedResponse.java"
     @Json
     public record UserAcceptedResponse(String id) {}
     ```

 === ":simple-kotlin: `Kotlin`"

-    ```kotlin title="src/main/kotlin/ru/tinkoff/kora/guide/messaging/kafka/dto/UserAcceptedResponse.kt"
+    ```kotlin title="src/main/kotlin/io/koraframework/guide/messaging/kafka/dto/UserAcceptedResponse.kt"
     @Json
     data class UserAcceptedResponse(val id: String)
     ```